 Australian shepherds are arguably some of the best dogs for emotional, mental, and psychiatric support.
 Their natural ability to be obedient, loyal, protective, good-natured and loving give them the perfect combination to provide the emotional, mental, and psychiatric support a handler may need during stressful, anxious, and tough situations.

 A Certificate Test Is Required for a Therapy Dog

-If you decide your dog will engage in more therapeutic efforts than service efforts, he will need to complete a Good Citizen Certificate Test.
+If you decide your Aussie will engage in more therapeutic efforts than service efforts, they will need to complete a Good Citizen Certificate Test.
 This will make sure your therapy dog can walk with you on a loose leash without pulling or straining.
 Other tests include not barking, growling, or biting around other animals and “heeling” on command.

 If you are training your Australian shepherd for the Good Citizen Certificate Test, you need to make sure he can be calm and well-behaved in any situation.
 Your dog should remain calm with strangers, a groomer or vet, and anyone else who may approach the two of you.
 He should also respond to the normal commands like sit, stay, and down.